-Our region’s road network ties together commerce, tourism, and our workforce.
-According to Oregon Department of Transportation data, in 2013, the largest average daily volume of all vehicle types was on Interstate 5 (I-5), especially north of Albany where there are 50-70,000 vehicles daily.
+Our Region’s road network ties together commerce, tourism, and our workforce.
+According to Oregon Department of Transportation data, in 2019, the largest average daily volume of all vehicle types was on Interstate 5 (I-5), especially north of Albany where there are 50-70,000 vehicles daily.
 Other high-volume sections were on Highway 34 between Corvallis and I-5; Highway 101 in and around Lincoln City and Newport; Highway 99 in Albany; and Highway 20 in Albany and Lebanon.

 Transportation Modes in the Region

 Rail Lines in the Region

 Portland & Western (P&W) Railroad.
 74.7 miles; daily freight service provided; commodities are fiberboard paper, recycled paper, wood chips and dimension lumber.

-- Albany & Eastern (A&E) Railroad.
+Albany & Eastern (A&E) Railroad.
 Exchanges traffic at Corvallis with P&W Railroad; 5.35 miles; service is provided as necessary; commodities are agricultural products.

-- P&W Railroad West Side District.
+P&W Railroad West Side District.
 73.7 miles; Cook (near Tigard) to Corvallis, daily freight service provided; commodities are steel products, ferrous scrap, dimension lumber, newsprint, recycled paper, grain and feed, and fertilizers.

-- P&W Railroad Oregon Electric District.
+P&W Railroad Oregon Electric District.
 114 miles; Beaverton to Eugene; daily service is provided throughout Linn County and commodities include forest products, cement, aggregates, grain, fertilizer, logs, ethanol and industrial chemicals.

-- Union Pacific Railroad Brooklyn Subdivision.
+Union Pacific Railroad Brooklyn Subdivision.
 170.1 miles; Portland to Oakridge; integral section of the principal Pacific Coast rail corridor extending from Southern California to Canada; commodities include intermodal (trailers and containers) forest products, automobiles, corn and grain, fertilizers and other chemicals, petroleum products, paper, steel, ferrous scrap, cement, aggregates, and crude oil.